Computer Chronicles: Format

-The Computer Chronicles format remained relatively unchanged throughout its run, except perhaps with the noticeable difference in presenting style; originally formal, with Cheifet and the guests wearing business suits (with neckties) customary in the professional workplace in the early 1980s, it evolved by the 1990s into a more relaxed, casual style, with Cheifet and guests adopting the "business casual" style of dress that the Silicon Valley computer industry arguably helped pioneer.
+The Computer Chronicles format remained relatively unchanged throughout its run, except perhaps with the noticeable difference in presenting style; originally formal, with Cheifet and the guests wearing business suits (with neckties) customary in the professional workplace in the early 1980s, it evolved into a more relaxed, casual style beginning with Season 11 in 1993, with Cheifet and guests adopting the "business casual" style of dress that the Silicon Valley computer industry arguably helped pioneer.

+The theme tune from 1984 to 1989 was "Byte by Byte" by Craig Palmer for the Network Music Library.
+Beginning with Season 7 in 1989, the opening graphics were changed, the show was renamed "Computer Chronicles" (omitting the word "The"), and a new song was Zenith, composed for OmniMusic by John Manchester, which would run until the show's end.
+The graphics were redesigned again in 1995, with the "Web page" graphics designed by Giles Bateman, and redesigned again in 1998 to show clips from the show in a "multiple window" format.

 Beginning in 1984, the last five minutes or so featured Random Access, a segment that gave the viewer the latest computer news from the home and business markets.
-Stewart Cheifet, Janelle Stelson, Maria Gabriel and various other individuals presented the segment.
+This was hosted initially by Stewart Cheifet himself then later by other anchors: Cynthia Steele, Maria Gabriel, Janelle Stelson, Jonell Patterson, Laurie Anderson, and various other individuals.
 Random Access was discontinued in 1997.

 The Online Minute, introduced in 1995 and lasting until 1997, gave the viewers certain Web sites that dealt with the episode's topic.
 It featured Giles Bateman, who designed the show's "Web page" opening sequence that was used from that period up until the show's end.

-The opening graphics were changed in 1989, and the show was renamed "Computer Chronicles", omitting the word "The".
-The graphics were redesigned again in 1995, with the "Web page" graphics designed by Giles Bateman, and redesigned again in 1998 to show clips from the show in a "multiple window" format.

-The theme tune from 1983 to 1989 was "Byte by Byte" by Craig Palmer for the Network Music Library.
-From 1990 until the show's end, the theme song was Zenith, composed for OmniMusic by John Manchester.

-Another feature on the show was Stewart's "Pick of the Week", in which he detailed a popular piece of software or gadget on the market that appealed to him and might appeal to the home audience.
+Another feature on the show during this time period was Stewart's "Pick of the Week", in which he detailed a popular piece of software or gadget on the market that appealed to him and might appeal to the home audience.

-From 1994 to 1997, the show was produced by PCTV, based in New Hampshire in cooperation with KCSM-TV.
-Starting in the fall of 1997 and continuing to its end, the show was produced by KTEH San Jose and Stewart Cheifet Productions.

 Availability

 The show ended its run in 2002.
 Almost all episodes of Computer Chronicles have been made available for free download at the Internet Archive.
+There is also an unofficial YouTube channel with episodes.
 Many episodes of the show have been dubbed into other languages, including Arabic, French and Spanish.